ca-la/nix/README.md

 ### Step-by-step (tested on Big Sur)

-This has been tested on a new install of macOS 11 (Big Sur).
+This has been tested on a new install of macOS 12 (Monterey)

 ```bash
 # Install Apple command line developer tools